Spring Break Trips

 Marian Middle School - St. Louis, MO

-This ABI is only open to students who identify as women of color.
+This ABI is only open to students who identify as women.

 Marian Middle School serves low income, urban adolescent girls from the greater St. Louis metropolitan area, representing over 20 different zip codes and is committed to breaking the cycle of poverty by fostering comprehensive development as a foundation for college readiness.
-Marian is based off the NativityMiguel model of education that features an extended school day, a low student-to-teacher ratio, ensured time for one-on-one instruction, and a commitment to support their graduates through high school and guide them on to college.
-Students will provide mentorship, tutoring and role modeling to students at Marian Middle, while learning about the racial realities of St. Louis, empowerment in marginalized communities and reflecting on their own identity as women of color.
+Marian is based off the Nativity/Miguel model of education that features an extended school day, a low student-to-teacher ratio, ensured time for one-on-one instruction, and a commitment to support their graduates through high school and guide them on to college.
+Students will provide mentorship, tutoring and role modeling to students at Marian Middle, while learning about the racial realities of St. Louis, empowerment in marginalized communities and reflecting on their own identity as women.
+Students who participate in this ABI must complete a VIRTUS Safe Environment Training through the Catholic Church.

 Nativity Middle School - Milwaukee, WI

-Open only to students who identify as men of color.
+Open only to students who identify as students of color.

 Nazareth Farm - West Virginia